I know what you’re thinking: Who are you? How can you help me?

 About Nia Shanks

-Nia Shanks is a coach, writer, and author of Lift Like a Girl with a BS in Exercise Physiology from the University of Louisville.
+Nia Shanks is a coach, writer, speaker, and author of Lift Like a Girl and The 100-Day Reclaim with a BS in Exercise Physiology from the University of Louisville.
 She specializes in helping women “unleash their awesome” with an empowering approach to health and fitness.
 Nia’s philosophy revolves around strength training programs with a focus on getting stronger and flexible, obsession-free, nutrition principles.
 Through her popular blog and online coaching courses, Nia has helped thousands of women look beyond “quick weight loss” and discover the amazing body they never knew they had.

 Her main goal is to help YOU achieve your health, fitness, and physique goals the sane and simple way so you can maintain those results long-term, while becoming the best, most awesome version of yourself.